How to Build a Claude App (April 2026)

 What companies have built Claude Apps?

-As of February 2026, first-party Claude App integrations include Figma, Canva, Asana, Slack, Box, Hex, and monday.com.
+As of April 2026, first-party Claude App integrations include Figma, Canva, Asana, Slack, Box, Hex, Monday.com, Clay, Amplitude, and Elastic.
 These apps render interactive UI inside Claude conversations, letting users interact with external tools without leaving the chat.